 Actually, I tell a lie – I DO still have a credit card but the balance is 0.
 It’s the credit card I got in order to build up my credit score before getting a mortgage.
 It’s odd that you have to borrow money to improve your credit score, isn’t it?
-Credit is a complex thing – in fact, it could be a whole other blog post so have a read these guides on credit scores and how to rebuild your credit from the CashLady website to find out more about how loans and credit cards affect your credit score and how to improve your rating for the future.
+Credit is a complex thing – in fact, it could be a whole other blog post so have a read these guides on credit scores and how to rebuild your credit to find out more about how loans and credit cards affect your credit score and how to improve your rating for the future.

 Hmm, TV is something that I don’t have as a financial commitment but that I do have.
 Kind of.
 Actually, we don’t have a TV aerial so we only watch on catch-up and I pay my TV license for that.
 What I’m talking about here is Sky TV, Virgin, NOW or any of those kind of TV services (I don’t even actually know what’s out there) that you pay for with a monthly contract.